 - State the behaviour expected from the student at the next class

-Should the behaviour continue, the student should be referred to the Head of Department (Middle and Senior School) or to the Deputy Principal or Co-ordinators (Junior School) for follow up.
+Should the behaviour continue, the student should be referred to the Head of Department (Senior School) or to the Pastoral and Academic Care Co-ordinators (Junior School) for follow-up.

 Managing Student Behaviour in Class – Major Behaviour